ryanyhuang/trpclib/README.md

 Given a .idl file, you can generate stubs using `gen FILE.idl`

 This generates a folder gen with the following files:
-- `Client.hpp`
+- `gen/Client.hpp`
-- `Client.cc`
+- `gen/Client.cc`
-- `ServerBase.hpp`
+- `gen/ServerBase.hpp`

 The developer can use the client by including `gen/Client.hpp`.

-The developer can use the server by deriving from ServerBase and implementing the required methods (example in `Server.hpp/cc`).
+The developer can use the server by including `gen/ServerBase.hpp`, deriving your Server class from ServerBase, and implementing the required methods (example in `Server.hpp/cc`).